20+ Best Dog Breeds for Kids

 2. Puppy or Adult Dog

 Puppies are babies.
-They require someone to stay at home and keep a watch over them as they are young and curious about everything.
+They require someone to stay home and watch over them as they are young and curious about everything.
 Adult dogs are generally calmer and do not require as much time and effort, but it should be inquired if the dog is used to being around children.

 3. Temperament